Are fishing vessels participating in a different mix of fisheries?

 Baseline: Before Catch Share Program

 The non-groundfish species targeted have typically shown distinct regional patterns.
 For instance, in southern New England, including New Bedford, Chatham, and Point Judith, monkfish, skate, and squid were the primary target species apart from groundfish.
-In Gloucester, Portland, and Port Clyde, however, shrimp is a prominent fishery.
-Spiny dogfish is a target fishery for several vessels in Gloucester, Chatham, and Scituate as well.
+In Gloucester, Portland, and Port Clyde, however, shrimp was a prominent fishery.
+Spiny dogfish was a target fishery for several vessels in Gloucester, Chatham, and Scituate as well.

 Data for 2007 through 2009 suggest that the level of dependence of limited access groundfish vessels on non-groundfish fisheries varied across vessel size categories.
-During those years, vessels in the smallest size category (less than 30 feet in length) typically relied the most on non-groundfish landings for their revenues, while vessels between 30 feet and 50 feet in length relied on non-groundfish the least.
-Within the various fisheries, there was little proportional change during the baseline years.
+During those years, vessels in the smallest size category (less than 30 feet in length) typically relied the most on non-groundfish landings for their revenue, while vessels between 30 feet and 50 feet in length relied on non-groundfish the least.

 During Catch Share Program

 For a number of non-groundfish species, the revenue increase experienced by limited access groundfish vessels was due not to an increase in landings but to an increase in ex-vessel price.
 For instance, the increase of $11.2 million in scallop gross revenues in 2010 over the 2009 value (which accounted for about 39 percent of the increase in non-groundfish revenues in 2010) was the result of average scallop prices rising from $6.39 to $8.62 per pound.
-Scallop landings between 2009 and 2010 declined from 9.6 million pounds to 8.5 million pounds.
-Prices were high as a result of strong global demand and a diminished supply from other competing, scallop-producing nations, including Japan.
-The $18.7 million (26 percent) increase in sea scallop revenues from 2010 to 2011 occurred because of an increase in the ex-vessel price as well as higher sea scallop landings.
+Scallop landings between 2009 and 2010 declined from 9.6 million pounds to 8.5 million pounds, but prices were high as a result of strong global demand and a diminished supply from other competing, scallop-producing nations, including Japan.
+The $18.7 million (26 percent) increase in sea scallop revenues from 2010 to 2011 occurred because of an increase in the ex- vessel price as well as higher sea scallop landings.
 In 2011, Closed Area 1 and Closed Area 2 on Georges Bank were temporarily opened to allow fishermen to harvest their scallop allotments.
 In 2012, scallops were again a strong economic driver because the 2012 Japanese tsunami created a severe shortage of Japanese scallops, which, in turn, generated a 30 percent increase in the price of American scallops.
 In 2013, sea scallop landings by limited access groundfish vessels fell about 26.5 percent, but this decrease was partially offset by a 15 percent price increase.
-Even though 2010 through 2012 were exceptional years for the sea scallop fishery and limited access groundfish vessels were among the beneficiaries of the high scallop prices, the proportion of the total amount of sea scallops landed by limited access groundfish vessels was similar to the years prior to implementation of the Northeast Multispecies Sector Program.
+Even though 2010 through 2013 were exceptional years for the sea scallop fishery and limited access groundfish vessels were among the beneficiaries of the high scallop prices, the proportion of the total value of sea scallops landings accounted for by limited access groundfish vessels has not changed appreciably since implementation of the Northeast Multispecies Sector Program.

 Hall-Arber, M. et al. 2001.
 New England’s Fishing Communities.
 MIT Sea Grant College Program.
 Cambridge, MA.